1951 USAF resolution target

 Using a chrome-on-glass target

-According to general descriptions, resolution targets of this type are meant to be illuminated either from the front or from the rear.
-In my experience, front illumination can easily cause light to reflect on the chrome and into the lens (see figure below, top row).
+According to general descriptions, resolution targets of this type are meant to be illuminated either from the front (especially positive ones) or backlit (especially negative ones).
+In my experience, front near-axial illumination can easily cause light to reflect off the chrome and into the lens (see figure below, top row).
 This can result in bizarre side effects related to coherent illumination, especially if the light source subtends a small angle.
 Light reflecting from the chrome surface may strongly reduce the utilized aperture of the lens and cause odd effects, like a visual sideways shifting or pinching of the pattern lines when the light source is moved.
 Another effect is an observed inability to focus with precision on detail of the pattern, even though the lens is known to provide the needed resolution for accurate focusing.
 Just to be sure, using diffused transmitted illumination (and eliminating incident illumination from ambient light) is the safest way to avoid these problems.

 The chrome surface must face toward the lens, because with many lenses used in photomacrography the glass substrate may introduce optical aberrations if the pattern is imaged through the glass.